lacymorrow/trade/docs/strategy.md

 ### Customization

-The strategy can be customized by adjusting:
+The strategies can be customized by adjusting:
 - Indicator parameters
 - Signal thresholds
 - Risk percentages
 - Timeframes
-- Trading pairs
+- Trading pairs/symbols